Solid and hollow abdominal viscera

-The solid abdominal viscera is a collective term for those internal organs of the upper abdomen that are primarily solid in nature, namely the liver, pancreas, spleen, adrenals, and kidneys.
-It is used in contradistinction to the hollow abdominal viscera, which includes, the stomach, small bowel, large bowel, gallbladder, and bladder.
-If gas-filled viscera are referred to then only the stomach, small and large bowel are included.
+The solid abdominal viscera (singular: viscus) is a collective term for those internal organs of the upper abdomen that are primarily solid in nature, namely the liver, pancreas, spleen, adrenals, and kidneys.
+It is used in contradistinction to the hollow abdominal viscera, which includes, the stomach, small bowel, large bowel, rectum, gallbladder, and bladder.
+If gas-filled viscera are referred to then only the stomach, small and large bowel, and rectum are included.

 Most commonly it is a term found in imaging reports e.g. "Unremarkable appearance of the solid abdominal viscera" or "The presence of free peritoneal gas likely indicates perforation of a gas-filled viscus".